 - To help determine if treatment is working

-Children with retinoblastoma may have one or more of these tests.
+Children thought to have retinoblastoma may have one or more of these tests.

 Ultrasound uses sound waves to create images of tissues inside the body, such as the inner parts of the eye.
 For this test, a small ultrasound probe is placed up against the eyelid or eyeball.
 The probe gives off sound waves and detects the echoes that bounce off the tissues inside and around the eye.
 The echoes are converted by a computer into an image on a computer screen.

 Ultrasound is one of the most common imaging tests for confirming the diagnosis of retinoblastoma.
 It is painless and does not expose the child to radiation, but the child may need to be given medicine to help keep them calm or even asleep so the doctor can get a good look at the eye.
-This test can be very useful when tumors in the eye are so large they prevent doctors from seeing inside the whole eye because ultrasound can “see through” tissues.
+This test can be very useful when tumors in the eye are so large they prevent doctors from seeing inside the whole eye.